 The best way to get rid of gnats around your dog and yard is to find what is causing the gnats to gather.
 Remove that source and use a natural gnat repellent for dogs to keep pets safe from infection, allergic reaction, and skin irritation.

 Types of gnats that are harmful to dogs

-Gnats are a family of small, winged insects; they include insect species like fruit flies, black flies, midges and sewer flies.
-Some gnats, like midges, sand flies and black flies, bite and draw blood to feed on.
-These are the gnats you want to be leery of, since they can transmit diseases and secondary infections from the bite.
+Gnats are a family of small, winged insects.
+They include insect species like fruit flies, black flies, midges, and sewer flies.
+Some gnats, like midges, sand flies, and black flies, bite and draw blood to feed on.
+These are the bugs you want to be leery of due to gnat diseases and secondary infections from the bite.

 - Lemon eucalyptus